Chile-Chicago HOME

 There are some administrative things to take care of when you arrive.
 We will accompany you for these procedures.
 You will need: your passport, the letter of invitation from Prof. Witten, your visa issued by the US State Department, and your immunization form.

-• At the airport You will go through airport customs when you first land in the US.
+• At the airport You will go through airport passport control when you first land in the US.
 This is usually in Dallas or Miami.
-The Customs authorities check that you have the valid visa forms.
+The passport authorities check that you have the valid visa forms.
 We normally come to get you at the Chicago airport and bring you to the International House to check in.

 • On your first working day